×

 Called: 2009

-James is an experienced senior junior with a multi-disciplinary, busy practice.
-He has particular expertise in public and human rights lawinquests and inquiries, civil litigation, equality law, and criminal and regulatory law.
-He has appeared in judicial review, civil and criminal proceedings at the highest level in England and Wales, unled at every level to the Court of Appeal, and led in the Supreme Court.
+Jim is an experienced senior junior with a multi-disciplinary practice which covers public and human rights lawinquests and inquiries, civil litigation, equality law, criminal law, ESG, and environmental law.
+He is frequently instructed as a sole, led, and leading senior junior on complex and high profile matters in his areas of expertise.
+He is equally adept cross examining witnesses in a trial or inquest as he is making submissions on novel and complex points of law.
+He has appeared in a wide range of proceedings at the highest levels in England and Wales, unled at every level to the Court of Appeal, and led in the Supreme Court.

 Notable cases include:

-• R (Kaur) v Secretary of State for the Home Department [2023] EWHC 1052 (Admin) – junior counsel for the Claimant in one of the first judicial reviews of the Windrush Compensation Scheme.
+• R (Kaur) v Adjudicator’s Office [2023] 1 WLR 3855 (Admin) – junior counsel for the Claimant in one of the first judicial reviews of the Windrush Compensation Scheme.

 • R (O3) v Secretary of State for the Home Department – nationality security human rights case on whether Home Secretary has a duty to ensure Special Advocates continue to act for a proposed deportee following the conclusion of SIAC proceedings.